Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Numerical and Experimental Results

 Fig. \ref{result_ch} validates that the average SNRs of all algorithms improve with an increasing number of RIS elements.
 The proposed CE method outperforms the benchmarks in terms of both SNR improvement and channel hardening, and it shows greater advantages than the benchmarks with growing numbers of RIS elements.
 Additionally, the practical experiments achieve stronger channel hardening than the simulations.

-In order to further evaluate the channel hardening performance, Fig. \ref{result_ch_ratio} demonstrates the ratio between the variance and the mean square of the collected SNRs with growing numbers of RIS elements.
+In Fig. \ref{sim_ch}, a curve of $N^2$ is also given, which demonstrates that the CE algorithm achieves a similar trend as indicated by the square law expectation \cite{Bjornson2021} between the SNR and the $N^2$.
+Despite the fact that the SNR improvements in the experiments in Fig. \ref{exp_ch} slightly deviate from the square law due to the potential influence of imperfect RIS element deactivation, the CE approach leads to significant SNR enhancement and channel hardening.

-Both simulation and experiment results in Fig. \ref{result_ch_ratio} indicate that the ratio generated by the CE algorithm and benchmarks generally keeps decreasing with larger $N$, and the ratio achieved by the proposed CE algorithm remains the lowest, which illustrates that the channel hardening performance of the CE algorithm is superior to the benchmarks.
-Additionally, the performance of the CE algorithm is close to the curve of the scaled $1/N$.
+In order to further evaluate the channel hardening performance, Fig. \ref{result_ch_ratio} demonstrates the ratio between the variance and the mean square of the collected SNRs with increasing numbers of RIS elements.
+Both simulation and experiment results in Fig. \ref{result_ch_ratio} indicate that the ratio generated by the CE algorithm and benchmarks generally keeps decreasing with larger $N$, and the proposed CE algorithm remains the lowest, e.g., for $N = 152$, the ratio is approximately 0.15 and $ 1 \times 10^{-4}$ for simulation and for experiment, respectively, which illustrates that the channel hardening performance of the CE algorithm is superior to the benchmarks.
+Additionally, the performance of the CE algorithm generally follows the trend of the curve of the theoretical scaled $1/N$.

-\subsubsection{\textbf{Time Complexity}}
+\subsection{Time Complexity}

-The overall running time of the proposed CE algorithm and the benchmarks is compared for $N = 304$ and 15 iterations as shown in Table \ref{table:time}, where all algorithms show a similar running time for the simulation and the experiment, respectively.
-For the simulation, the running time of the algorithms is around 152 - 169 ms. For the experiment, it ranges from around 111 s to 114 s.
-The reason for their similar running time is that they share the same complexity order of approximately $ \mathcal{O}(TKN) $.
-Although their running time is close to each other, the CE algorithm achieves better performance on SNR improvement and channel hardening as indicated in Fig. \ref{result_ch}.
+The execution time of the proposed CE and the benchmarks is compared for $N=152$, $T=15$ and $K=100$ as shown in Table \ref{table:time}, where all algorithms show a similar level of time performance for the simulation and the experiment, respectively.
+The reason is that they share the same complexity of approximately $ \mathcal{O}(TKN) $.
+For the simulation, the execution time of the proposed CE algorithm is 49 ms, which is close to the MH and the SA, and achieves nearly 20 ms faster than the CSM.
+For the experiment, the execution time is given by the overall time induced by the optimization algorithms, which are ranging from 46 s to 48 s approximately, wherein configuring random samples to RIS devices consumes in total 21 s, which is also decided by hardware.
+Although the CSM achieves comparable SNR boost and channel hardening as the CE algorithm, the proposed CE algorithm requires less execution time.